githubtraining/training-manual/docs/24_commit_sig_verification.md

 ### Activity: Tell Git about your signing key

 1. Open your preferred command line application.
 1. Enter the following command to list the GPG keys that have both a public and private key:

-    ```sh
+    ```bash
     gpg --list-secret-keys --keyid-format LONG
     ```
 1. From the list of GPG keys, copy the GPG key ID you would like to use.
 1. Enter the following command to set the GPG signing key you want to use in Git, replace `GPG_key_ID` with the value of the GPG key you just copied:

-    ```sh
+    ```bash
     git config --global user.signingkey GPG_key_ID
     ```